NiccoloSalvini/sbd_25_26/_book/17-pca.md

 #> [1] "Murder"   "Assault"  "UrbanPop" "Rape"
 ```

+### 17.2.2 Data Preprocessing: Why Standardization Matters

-Notice that the variables have vastly different means (of variables in columns), with the apply() function. 'apply(USArrests, 2, mean)' permits to calculate the means of each column, the option '1' will do the calculation by row
+Notice that the variables have vastly different means.
+The `apply()` function with option `2` calculates statistics for each column (option `1` does it by row):

 ```r